Food Industry Management

 A co-op option is available for students studying in the FIM major.
 Students are required to complete three co-op work terms as part of this five-year degree.
 Working with Co-operative Education and Career Services, students receive support in applying for positions and completing work terms.
 The co-op experience improves students’ job search skills, work performance and networking abilities, while they explore career opportunities and make money.
-Learn more about co-op here.
+Learn more about the food industry management co-op here.

 - Research and development manager